netdata/netdata/streaming/README.md

 3. `examine metrics` periodically, for triggering alarms and sending alarm notifications
 4. `visualize metrics`, so that users can see what exactly is happening

-netdata used to be self-contained, so that all these functions were handled entirely by each server.
+Netdata used to be self-contained, so that all these functions were handled entirely by each server.
 The changes we made, allow each Netdata to be configured independently for each function.
 So, each Netdata can now act as:

 - a `self contained system`, much like it used to be.
 - a `data collector`, that collects metrics from a host and pushes them to another Netdata (with or without a local database and alarms).